 Child and baby mouth ulcers or canker sores can be unpleasant.
 These little sores on the lining of the mouth, lips or tongue often cause pain and irritation which is no fun for parent or child.
 In this article we discuss ways to prevent baby and child mouth ulcers including lots of practical tips and advice.

 Baby and child mouth ulcers: What are the common causes?

 There are many different reasons children and babies get canker sores or mouth ulcers.
-In adults and adolescents it could be due to fillings or braces, but these are less of an issue for younger children.
-Instead, causes of child or baby mouth ulcers might be hard food or accidentally biting the tongue/cheek with their own teeth.
+In adults and adolescents it could be due to fillings or braces, but these are less of an issue for tots.
+Instead causes of child or baby mouth ulcers might be hard food or accidentally biting the tongue/cheek with their own teeth.
 Sometimes they can also be caused by harder to recognise factors such as:

 - Eating particular foods (chocolate, cheese and wheat do it for some people)